BirenderPanwar/tsai_eva4p2/session2/README.md

 ## Sample of Misclassification Results on Test Data

-**Example of Small QuadeCopters which are misclassified by the model:**
+**Example of Small QuadCopters which are misclassified by the model:**
 <p align="center"><img style="max-width:800px" src="doc_images/Small QuadCopters_misclassified_images.jpg"></p>

-**Example of Large QuadeCopters which are misclassified by the model:**
+**Example of Large QuadCopters which are misclassified by the model:**
 <p align="center"><img style="max-width:800px" src="doc_images/Large QuadCopters_misclassified_images.jpg"></p>

 **Example of Winged Drones which are misclassified by the model:**